ElectricRCAircraftGuy/RealtekWiFiAdapterSoftware/README.md

 # RealtekWiFiAdapterSoftware
 Software that comes on a tiny little CD with the ["LGTERK 1200Mbps USB 3.0 Wifi Adapter" from Amazon](http://amzn.to/2ECm4ul).
-The words on the CD state the following:
+The words printed on the CD label say the following:
 ```
 802.11AC
 Drivers&Utilities